akshay-sharma1/Recommendify/README.md

 ![](landingPage.PNG)

-Recommendify is a web application that allows users to get personalized music recommendations based on a particular genre, mood, or favorite track.
+Recommendify is a web application that allows Spotify users to get personalized music recommendations based on a particular genre, mood, or favorite track.

 The algorithm works by matching a user's particular input with a "seed" catalog of their top artists and tracks, in order to